xwal/awesome-stars/README.md

 - [prysmaticlabs/prysm](https://github.com/prysmaticlabs/prysm) - Go implementation of Ethereum proof of stake
 - [halfrost/LeetCode-Go](https://github.com/halfrost/LeetCode-Go) - ✅ Solutions to LeetCode by Go, 100% test coverage, runtime beats 100% / LeetCode 题解
 - [apex/gh-polls](https://github.com/apex/gh-polls) - Polls for user feedback in GitHub issues
-- [okx/exchain](https://github.com/okx/exchain) - ⛓️ The Infrastructure of Decentralized Exchange ✨
+- [okx/exchain](https://github.com/okx/exchain) - ⛓️ EVM & Wasm $ IBC-compatible, OKTC is a L1 blockchain network built on top of Cosmos SDK that aims for optimal interoperability and performance ✨
 - [filecoin-project/venus](https://github.com/filecoin-project/venus) - Filecoin Full Node Implementation in Go
 - [slackhq/nebula](https://github.com/slackhq/nebula) - A scalable overlay networking tool with a focus on performance, simplicity and security
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.